 The good news is that by incorporating Medicaid planning into your overall estate plan early on you can protect your assets from the spend-down requirement.
 One common Medicaid planning tool that can help protect your assets is an irrevocable Medicaid trust.
 Assets transferred into such a trust remain out of the reach of the Medicaid “countable resources” eligibility requirements.

 For additional information, please join us for an upcoming FREE online seminar.
-If you have questions or concerns about how to avoid the Medicaid spend-down requirements, contact the experienced Medicaid planning attorneys at O’Reilly Law by calling 332- 456-0500.
+If you have questions or concerns about how to avoid the Medicaid spend-down requirements, contact the experienced Medicaid planning attorney at O’Reilly Law Firm PLLC by calling 332- 456-0500.